NAP Frequently Asked Questions

 Use the Health Center Program GeoCare Navigator or Find a Health Center to locate current Health Center Program service sites.

 You cannot propose a site in the same building as any health center site.
-This includes sites waiting to be verified through a change in scope request or through a funded Health Center Program award.
+This includes sites waiting to be verified through a change in scope (CIS) request or through a funded Health Center Program award.
 You will need to talk with nearby health centers when planning your NAP project.
 You can discuss current and pending sites when you ask for letters of support.

 (Added: 6/24/2024)